ibm-cloud-docs/pattern-webapp-openshift-vpc/resiliency-design.md

 ## Cross regional active to active cluster deployment
 {: deployment-cross-regional}

-For solutions requiring high availability and capacity management, two active clusters can be deployed with the workload distributed using a global load balancer.
-In the event of a cluster failure in one region, the second cluster can be scaled to manage the full workload.
-For the e-commerce use case it was decided multiregion deployment was not required with the additional costs factored into the decision.
+For solutions that require high availability and capacity management, two active clusters can be deployed with the workload distributed by using a global load balancer. if there's a cluster failure in one region, the second cluster can be scaled to manage the full workload.
+For the e-commerce use case, it was decided that multiregion deployment was not required with the additional costs factored into the decision.

 ## Service Level Agreements
 {: #sla}